keepgoingjkg/keepgoingjkg.github.io/about.md

 ## 🐨 Me

 Welcome to my homepage!
 I am currently a PhD student in the Department of Computing at The Hong Kong Polytechnic University, supervised by [Dr. Jingcai Guo](https://jingcaiguo.github.io/).
-Prior to that, I received my M.Eng. degree , under the supervision of [Prof. Bo Chen](https://web.xidian.edu.cn/bchen/), and my B.Eng. degree , all from Xidian University in 2023 and 2020 respectively.
+Prior to that, I received my M.Eng. degree, under the supervision of [Prof. Bo Chen](https://web.xidian.edu.cn/bchen/), and my B.Eng. degree, all from Xidian University in 2023 and 2020 respectively.

 My research interest includes but not limited to Zero-shot Learning, Few-shot Learning and Optimal Transport.